Carkham/m5_blog/bloh.md

 Click [here](https://github.com/deepjavalibrary/djl/blob/master/examples/src/main/java/ai/djl/examples/inference/timeseries/M5ForecastingDeepAR.java) to see the **source code** of the inference feature.

-## Build and train your own DeepAR model
+## Training feature: build and train your own DeepAR model

 In this section we will take you through the creation and training of our time series model — DeepAR.